 Time Your Nutrition

 Keeping your fluid levels up helps lubricate your digestive system, allowing things to process a little faster.
 Drinking water during your workout can also help wash the acid back down to where it should be.
-The Mayo Clinic recommends drinking 2 to 3 cups of water during the three hours before your workout, drinking at least a half-cup every 20 minutes during your session and drinking 2 to 3 cups per pound lost during the workout afterward.
+The American Council on Exercise recommends you drink 16 to 20 ounces of water during the three hours before your workout.
+Consume 4 to 8 ounces every 20 minutes during your session and, when your workout is done, drink 16 ounces per pound lost during the workout.
 On extremely hot days, you may need even more water.

 Change Your Technique